Chuong06101997/Sales-Volatility-Promotion-Effectiveness-Analytics/readme.md

 - **Assumption Register** -- every assumption named, along with what breaks if it's wrong.
 - **Evidence Levels** -- every finding rated Strong, Moderate, Weak, Not Supported, or Insufficient Data, so nothing is oversold.

-The two-store limitation is a good example of this discipline: store, country, city, and channel are structurally tied together in this dataset, so every store-level result is scoped to *these two stores* -- not generalized to "supermarkets" or "Italy" -- and the README says so instead of letting a reader assume otherwise.
+The two-store limitation is a good example: store, country, city, and channel are structurally tied together in this dataset, so every store-level result is scoped to these two stores, not "supermarkets" or "Italy" in general.

 ## Limitations, Stated Plainly